The wonderfully talented Judith Hill – backed for Michael Jackson

 Sheryl Crow backing for Michael Jackson in the late 1980s

-Lisa and Judith have not at this stage in their careers attained major league status as lead vocalists, despite enormous popularity, profile and talent as backing vocalists.
-Sheryl Crow, having backed for Michael Jackson, however, did transition to become a highly successful singer-songwriter in her own right – and one with a unique signature style.
+Lisa and Judith have not at this stage in their careers attained a high profile as lead vocalists, despite enormous popularity, profile and credibility as backing vocalists.
+By contrast, Sheryl Crow, having backed for Michael Jackson, was able to transition as a singer-songwriter in her own right – and one with a unique signature style.
+The kind of voice that a radio listener recognizes straight away because of its uniqueness and eccentricity.

-Perhaps not all should make that transition.
-When they do succeed in making the switch it is because they have to be able to change gears in a major way and lose that harmony-centred mindset.
+It is not every backing vocalist who can make that transition.
+Those who do so successfully have to be able to change gears in a major way and ditch that harmony-centred mindset.
 Similarly with the pastor stepping from the assistant or associate role into the lead role.
-The pastor cannot take harmony for granted.
-In fact like the lead artist in a band they must take responsibility for keeping it all together.
-And the leader is best equipped with a consensus model in corporate decisions.
+The lead pastor cannot take harmony for granted.
+In fact, just like the lead artist in a band, the lead pastor must take responsibility for keeping it all together.
+And the lead pastor is best equipped with a consensus model in corporate decisions.

 However, the lead pastor must also be able to step out of the harmony circle and bring the edge, the eccentricity and energy that will wake people up, along with the bombast, inspiration and risk-taking that come from their individual initiative.
 That’s the kind of leadership energy which will keep a church from continuously marching around the same mountain, losing people and relevance with every circuit.

 Nelson Mandela – whose story is about conflict, harmony and breaking from the pack

-It’s worth noting that for 27 years Nelson Mandela was one of a small group of leaders, all singing from the same ANC song-sheet.
-It was only when solitary confinement enabled Mandela to break from the harmony of that group and negotiate as an individual and move beyond what the consensus of the group would have produced that the deadlock was broken and change came.
+For twenty-seven years Nelson Mandela was one of a small group of leaders, all singing from the same ANC song-sheet.
+It was only when solitary confinement allowed Mandela the opportunity to break from the harmony of that group and negotiate as an individual and move beyond what the consensus of the group would have produced that the deadlock was finally broken and change came.